hks0/100-days-of-code/log.md

 Learning git.
 Set up remote repository and beginning to familiarize myself with git and git bash.

 Practiced git with vscode.

+### Day 2 (Jan 10)

+Continue with git and vscode.
+Will explore one of the following:
+- Basic HTML to aid with javascript in a few days
+-